rust-bitcoin/rust-bitcoin/docs/supported-versions.md

-# Supported versions
+# Supported Versions

+Three versions of the `bitcoin` crate are supported, the current in development version and two Long-Term Support (LTS) versions.

+Because the `bitcoin` crate is an umbrella across the rest of the crates in the workspace, the oldest LTS version's minimum dependencies determine the LTS versions of the other crates.

-List of crates, their versions that we still actively maintain, and the dependency versions.
+LTS versions are actively maintained and receive updates like the following.

-## Bitcoin LTS versions

-- `v0.30` (Security and bug fixes only)
-- `v0.31` (Security and bug fixes only)
-- `v0.32`

-`v0.32` is the version most of the eccosystem is on.
-It is actively maintained.
-This means:

 1. Will backport anything that is easy enough if requested and if possible within semver rules.
 2. May attempt more involved backport work if we deem it important enough.